Required Immunizations and Tuberculosis screening

 - Requests for immunization exemption can be made at the Health Center.
 Exemptions can be based on medical, religious, or personal grounds.
 If a student is granted an exemption and there is a suspected disease outbreak on campus, the student will be restricted from the campus for the duration of the outbreak.
 In addition, exempt students may be ineligible for certain university sponsored activities.
 These activities may include, but are not limited to off-campus programs and classes, athletic programs and competitions, and study abroad.

-- International students, faculty and visiting scholars from countries at risk will be required to have a tuberculosis skin test (PPD).
-This test must be done at the Student Health Center after arrival at PLU.
+- International students, faculty and visiting scholars from countries at increased risk for tuberculosis, per World Health Organization guidelines, will be required to have a tuberculosis test called a T-spot.
+This blood test must be done at the Student Health Center after arrival at PLU.

 Immunizations We Strongly Recommend

 Although PLU does not require students to have the following vaccines, we strongly urge students to obtain these immunizations.
 These immunizations can help protect each student, as well as the PLU community as a whole.
-Each of these vaccines is a standard, routine vaccine, advised by multiple medical organizations and the Centers for Disease Control and Prevention (CDC).
+Each of these vaccines is a standard, routine vaccine, advised by the American College Health Association and the Centers for Disease Control and Prevention (CDC).

 Washington State recently experienced the worst whooping cough (Pertussis) outbreak in 50 years.
 This infection passes through the air, and it spreads easily through college campuses.
 It is known as the “100 day cough,” since it is a prolonged, debilitating illness.
 A booster vaccine is advised every ten years.